Overview

 Issues

-The criteria for determining inactive advisory committees in Section 3 are not clearly defined, which could create ambiguity about which committees should be abolished or consolidated, leading to inefficiencies.
+The criteria for determining whether an advisory committee is considered 'inactive' is not clearly defined, which could lead to ambiguity regarding which committees should be abolished.
+(Section 3)

 Sections